renjiewang888/darksiren/BBHcatalogue/readme.md

-The data can be found in the Home of [Enrico Barausse](https://people.sissa.it/~barausse/catalogs/).
+Simulated catalogs of massive black hole mergers can be found in the Home of [Enrico Barausse](https://people.sissa.it/~barausse/catalogs/).